 Harris decides on Tim Walz as running mate

-By John King, Jeff Zeleny, Jamie Gangel, MJ Lee, Daniel Strauss and Gregory Krieg, CNN
+By John King, Jeff Zeleny, Jamie Gangel, MJ Lee, Daniel Strauss, Gregory Krieg and Kristen Holmes, CNN

-(CNN) — Vice President Kamala Harris has made a decision on her running mate, with four people close to the process saying Gov. Tim Walz of Minnesota is her choice.
+(CNN) — Vice President Kamala Harris has chosen Gov. Tim Walz of Minnesota as her running mate, elevating the teacher and commander in the Army National Guard to join the Democratic ticket and help lead the party’s fight to defeat Donald Trump.

-The selection caps the Midwestern Democrat’s short but swift ascent from a relative unknown to a leading driver of the party’s attacks on Donald Trump and the MAGA agenda.
+The selection – which Harris personally delivered to Walz via a video call, according to a source familiar with the matter – caps the Midwestern Democrat’s short but swift ascent from a relative unknown to a leading driver of the party’s attacks against the former president and the MAGA agenda.

-Harris had not formally called Walz to offer him the position, a source familiar with process told CNN.
+Walz emerged from the most accelerated vice presidential search in modern history from a shortlist that included half a dozen Democrats, including Pennsylvania Gov. Josh Shapiro and Arizona Sen. Mark Kelly.
+The vice president held in-person interviews with Walz, Shapiro and Kelly on Sunday.

+While Harris and Walz did not enjoy much of a previous relationship, aides said Harris grew increasingly enthused by how Walz genuinely carried himself and found a warm chemistry with him during a final meeting Sunday at her residence at the Naval Observatory.
+Harris was impressed “by his authenticity,” a person close to the process told CNN.

 A former educator, Walz is currently in his second term as Minnesota governor and chairs the Democratic Governors Association.
 He previously served 12 years in Congress, representing a conservative-leaning rural district that, both before and after his tenure, has been mostly dominated by Republicans.